Skip navigation

 Sign up

-Truist Championship 2026: Rory McIlroy, Cameron Young lead sixth signature event field
+Truist Championship 2026: Rory McIlroy, Cameron Young lead signature field

 Rory McIlroy and Cameron Young are plenty familiar after sharing the spotlight at Augusta last month.

 McIlroy leads the field at Quail Hollow Club, a five-time winner in Charlotte and fresh off his back-to-back green jacket wins.
-Young, his runner-up at the Masters, also headlines the field after a stellar start to the season.
+Young, who tied for third at Augusta, also headlines the field after a stellar start to the season.
+The reigning Players champ won the signature event at Doral’s Blue Monster in a dominant wire-to-wire showcase.

-Matthew Fitzpatrick, Ludvig Åberg and Xander Schauffele are among the Tour elite joining McIlroy in North Carolina, after a week of rest.
+Matthew Fitzpatrick, Ludvig Åberg and Xander Schauffele are among the Tour elite joining McIlroy and Young in North Carolina, after a week of rest.

-The most notable absence for the Tour’s sixth signature event of the year will be Scottie Scheffler, who earlier this week spoke about getting rest ahead of the 2026 PGA Championship.
+The most notable absence for the Tour’s sixth signature event of the year will be Scottie Scheffler, who earlier this week spoke about getting rest ahead of the PGA Championship.
+Here’s a look at the field as of Wednesday afternoon: